Intersection theory and Chern classes in Bott-Chern cohomology: Abstract

 \section{Abstract}

-In this article, we investigate an axiomatic approach introduced by Grivaux for the study of rational Bott-Chern cohomology, and use it in that context to define Chern classes of coherent sheaves.
+In this article, we study the axiomatic approach of Grivaux in \cite{Gri} for rational Bott-Chern cohomology, and use it in particular to define Chern classes of coherent sheaves in rational Bott-Chern cohomology.
 This method also allows us to derive a Riemann-Roch-Grothendieck formula for a projective morphism between smooth complex compact manifolds.

-In the general case of complex spaces, the Poincar\'e and Dolbeault-Grothendieck lemmas are not always valid.
-For this reason, and to simplify the exposition, we only consider non singular complex spaces.
-The appendix presents a calculation of integral Bott-Chern cohomology in top degree for a connected compact manifold.
+In the general case of complex spaces, the Poincar\'e and Dolbeault-Grothendieck lemmas are not valid in general.
+For this reason, and to simplify the exposition, we only consider non-singular complex spaces in the sequel and let $X$ denote throughout a complex manifold.